jwoloschuk/Reporducible_Research-Course_Project_2/US_NOAA_Storm_Analysis.md

 # R.utils for bunzip2.
 It is faster to unzip the .csv.bz2 first instead of directly
 # using read.csv().
 This was tested by using system.time() for both methods.
 library(R.utils)
+# Using gridExtra to combine multiple plots
+library(gridExtra)

 # Want to remove scientific notation
 options(scipen=999)